-MA in Art History; MA in Classics; MA in East Asian Studies (Thesis Option); MA in English (Creative Writing Field); MA in French Language and Literature; MA in Germanic Languages and Literatures; MA in History; MA in History and Philosophy of Science and Technology; Master of Information (Thesis Option); MA in Medieval Studies (Thesis Option); Master of Museum Studies; MA in Religion
+Master of Arts in Art History; Master of Arts in Classics; Master of Arts in East Asian Studies (Thesis Option); Master of Arts in English (Creative Writing Field); Master of Arts in French Language and Literature; Master of Arts in Germanic Languages and Literatures; Master of Arts in History; Master of Arts in History and Philosophy of Science and Technology; Master of Arts in Medieval Studies (Thesis Option); Master of Arts in Near and Middle Eastern Civilizations (One-Year and Two-Year Thesis Options); Master of Arts in Religion; Master of Information (Thesis Option); Master of Museum Studies

-- Students must fulfil the degree requirements of the unit in which they are enrolled. - BKS1001H Introduction to Book History (0.5 full-course equivalent [FCE]) and BKS1002H Book History in Practice (0.5 FCE), both of which should be taken in Year 1. - The thesis or capstone project (MSL4000Y [1.0 FCE; Credit/No Credit]) in the participating degree program will be on a topic related to book history and print culture, approved by the collaborative specialization committee. - Collaborative specialization courses may be taken as electives for the purpose of satisfying home program requirements.
+- Students must fulfil the degree requirements of the unit in which they are enrolled. - BKS1001H Introduction to Book History and BKS1002H Book History in Practice, both of which should be taken in Year 1. - The thesis or capstone project (MSL4000Y, for example) in the participating degree program will be on a topic related to book history and print culture, approved by the collaborative specialization committee. - Collaborative specialization courses may be taken as electives for the purpose of satisfying home program requirements.

-MA in Comparative Literature;
+Master of Arts in Comparative Literature;

-MA in East Asian Studies (Coursework-Only Option); MA in English; MA in Italian Studies; MA in Medieval Studies (Coursework-Only Option); MA in Spanish
+Master of Arts in East Asian Studies (Coursework-Only Option);

+Master of Arts in English;

+Master of Arts in Italian Studies;

+Master of Arts in Medieval Studies (Coursework-Only Option);

+Master of Arts in Near and Middle Eastern Civilizations (One-Year Coursework-Only Option);

+Master of Arts in Slavic Languages and Literatures (One-Year Coursework-Only Option); Master of Arts in Spanish

-- Students must fulfil the degree requirements of the unit in which they are enrolled. - BKS1001H Introduction to Book History (0.5 full-course equivalent [FCE]) and BKS1002H Book History in Practice (0.5 FCE), both of which should be taken in Year 1. - At least 0.5 FCE in additional elective courses related to book history and print culture. - Collaborative specialization courses may be taken as electives for the purpose of satisfying home program requirements.
+- Students must fulfil the degree requirements of the unit in which they are enrolled. - BKS1001H Introduction to Book History and BKS1002H Book History in Practice, both of which should be taken in Year 1. - At least 0.5 FCE in additional elective courses related to book history and print culture. - Collaborative specialization courses may be taken as electives for the purpose of satisfying home program requirements.